openstack/openstack-manuals/doc/arch-design/source/design-networking/design-networking-design.rst

 networking hardware means there are instances where the relationship between networking hardware and networking software are not as tightly defined.

-For a compute-focus architecture, we recommend designing the network architecture using a scalable network model that makes it easy to add capacity and bandwidth.
-A good example of such a model is the leaf-spline model.
-In this type of network design, you can add additional bandwidth as well as scale out to additional racks of gear.
-It is important to select network hardware that supports port count, port speed, and port density while allowing for future growth as workload demands increase.
-In the network architecture, it is also important to evaluate where to provide redundancy.

 Some of the key considerations in the selection of networking hardware
 include: